 Our graduates have gone on to careers in the field as well as doctoral programs at the University of Rochester, the Toulouse School of Economics, and other prestigious universities.
 We have the resources to help you through the competitive world of PhD admissions.

 - Compliance Manager

-The MQE has partnered with the prestigious Paris 1 University Pantheon-Sorbonne to give selected MQE students the opportunity to spend one semester in Paris, France, taking advanced courses in quantitative economics.
-Founded in 1252, Paris 1 University is an eight-hundred-year-old institution, home to over 130 faculty members in Economics, and running a variety of MSc programs.
-MQE students will in particular have access to the MSc in Models and Methods of Quantitative Economics 'Erasmus Mundus' (QEM).
-This program is run in partnership with other European universities, including Universitat Autònoma de Barcelona (Spain), IMW - Institute of Mathematical Economics of Universität Bielefeld (Germany) and Università Ca' Foscari Venezia (Italy), and attracts each year about 50 students with a kaleidoscopic range of nationalities.
+The MQE has partnered with the Paris 1 University Pantheon-Sorbonne to give selected MQE students the option to spend one semester in Paris, France, taking advanced courses in quantitative economics.
+In particular, MQE students will have access to the MSc in Models and Methods of Quantitative Economics 'Erasmus Mundus' (QEM).
+This program is run in partnership with other European universities, including Universitat Autònoma de Barcelona (Spain), IMW - Institute of Mathematical Economics of Universität Bielefeld (Germany) and Università Ca' Foscari Venezia (Italy), and attracts each year about 50 students from all over the world.